-Class of 2021 graduates have a lot to look forward to — the pandemic is lifting and companies are hiring again.
-After a year of furloughs, hiring freezes, and a high unemployment rate, things are finally on the upswing.
-Starting salaries are also on the rebound.
+Class of 2022 graduates have a lot to look forward to — the pandemic is lifting and companies are actively hiring.
+After pandemic-induced furloughs, hiring freezes, and a high unemployment rate, things are now on the upswing.

 We tapped into some of our Executive Recruiters at ForceBrands to ask them about the best advice they have for recent graduates when it comes to landing that first big job.
 Read on for some words of wisdom.